 If we try to use MRI images of 100 patients with chronic low-back pain and 100 patients without chronic low-back pain to identify which patients should be in which group (pain or no pain), we’ll likely fare poorly in our prediction.
 However, that’s not how images should be used in best clinical practice.
 If, on the other hand, we use an MRI showing foraminal stenosis on the right at L5–S1 (not enough room for the L5 spinal nerve due to arthritis) and the patient has pain in his right leg consistent with that finding and a physical exam that matches, the MRI is useful in confirming a clinical diagnosis.
 Again, the purpose of MRI is to confirm a diagnosis suspected based on history and exam.
 That’s not to say that there may not be many others things on that MRI that aren’t causing symptoms.

-Hence, the PNE movement uses research showing that old-school MRI by itself is poorly predictive of pain and draws an erroneous conclusion that damaged or abnormal structure in the low back is not painful.
-They do this just like our study of an older car, which will have many failing systems but runs fine.
+Hence, the PNE movement uses research showing that old-school MRI by itself is poorly predictive of pain and draws an erroneous conclusion that damaged or abnormal structure in the low back is not abnormal and portends no future problems They do this just like our study of an older car, which will have many failing systems but runs fine.

 Let’s explore this further by now delving more deeply into the idea that tissue damage doesn’t cause pain.
 This review is on top of many others I have done that revealed different studies showing that spine pain is quite real, related to tissue damage, and can have dramatic impacts on the brain.
 For example, in several studies, the pain signals from the low back cause atrophy of parts of the brain.